belozierov/SwiftCoroutine/README.md

 - **Lock-free await**.
 Await is implemented using atomic variables.
 This makes it especially fast in cases where the result is already available.
 - **Create your own API**.
 Gives you a very flexible tool to create your own add-ons or integrate with existing solutions.

+The following example shows the usage of `await()` inside a coroutine to manage asynchronous calls.

 ```swift
 func awaitThumbnail(url: URL) throws -> UIImage {
     //await URLSessionDataTask response without blocking the thread